JDDev0/WorldMaster/README.md

 */inventory list_world "Name"*: Lists all worlds where the inventory system with the name "Name" is used.<br>
 */inventory add_world "Name" "World"*: Adds the world with the name "World" to the inventory system with the name "Name".<br>
 */inventory remove_world "Name" "World"*: Removes the world with the name "World" form the inventory system with the name "Name".<br>
 */inventory set_default_spawn_point "Name" "World" "coords"*: Sets the default spawn point for the inventory system with the name "Name".
-If "World" is "no_spawn_point", the default spawn point of the server will be used.<br><br>
+If "coords" is "no_spawn_point", the default spawn point of the server will be used.<br><br>

 **Reload Config**:<br>
 */reload_config*: Reloads the config files of the plugin.<br>